shuaibiyy/awesome-tf/README.md

 - [tau](https://github.com/avinor/tau) - Tau is a thin wrapper on top of terraform to manage multiple deployments, dependencies and secrets.
 - [terraboard](https://github.com/camptocamp/terraboard) - Web dashboard to inspect Terraform States.
 - [terraboot](https://github.com/MastodonC/terraboot) - DSL to generate a terraform configuration and run it.
+- [TerraDepot](https://github.com/derBroBro/TerraDepot) Terraform state repository, based on the default http remote backend.
+Allows the central administration of tfstates on AWS S3.
 - [terrafile](https://github.com/coretech/terrafile) - Systematically manage external modules from Github for use in Terraform (written in Go).
 - [terrafile](https://github.com/dxw/terrafile) - Systematically manage external modules from Github for use in Terraform (written in Ruby).
 - [terraform-bundle](https://github.com/hashicorp/terraform/tree/master/tools/terraform-bundle) - Easily builds bundles containing a Terraform binary as well as provider binaries.
 Useful for CI and air-gapped Terraform Enterprise.